By: Jason Jowers

 The goals of this webinar focused on covering typical social, emotional, cognitive, and moral development in preschool (age 5 and under) and school-age (age 6 to 12) children and how development across these domains informs expected sexual knowledge and behavior.
 Typical sexual knowledge and behavior within these age ranges were discussed as well as protective and supportive methods to help promote healthy sexual development.
 Factors impacting the development of problematic sexual behavior were also discussed as well as methods to return a child to healthy sexual development.

 We were joined in this webinar by Dr. Benjamin Sigel, a Licensed Psychologist and Associate Professor in the Department of Psychiatry at the University of Arkansas for Medical Sciences (UAMS).
 He received his doctorate in clinical psychology from Oklahoma State University.
-His areas of expertise include assessment and treatment of children with a history of experiencing trauma and children with problematic sexual behavior.
+His areas of expertise include the assessment and treatment of children with a history of experiencing trauma and children with problematic sexual behavior.

 We wanted to share some of the highlights from this webinar session that are beneficial for service providers and continue to provide strategies and resources when working specifically with military children and families.

 - We began this webinar by going over general childhood development for preschool-aged children including areas of cognition, speech and language, improved motor skills, and increased social development with peers.
-This then leads to typical sexual development for these age groups with the focus on curiosity, exploring gender roles, and self-touch.
+This then leads to typical sexual development for these age groups with a focus on curiosity, exploring gender roles, and self-touch.

 - Dr. Sigel then goes into appropriate ways for parents to teach children, up through six years of age, about sexual development like using accurate names for private parts, rules about personal boundaries, and differences between “okay” and “not okay” touch from others.

-- We then talk about the ways sexual development and having these conversations change as a child gets older, on up to 12 years old, and pre-puberty.
+- We then talk about the ways sexual development and having these conversations change as a child gets older, up to 12 years old, and pre-puberty.
 Things to teach to this age group include social aspects of sexuality, rules, and firm explanations of what sexual abuse can look like and ways kids can stay safe.

 - Dr. Sigel then goes on to explain how problematic sexual behavior can develop including contributing factors like family adversity, models of coercion, modeling of sexuality, and individual vulnerabilities.